markvwald2/thirdstringtab/README.md

 # thirdstringtab
-A php-based web app for browsing guitar tablature.
+A php- and javascript-based web app for browsing guitar tablature.